 If you're an expecting parent, it's important to know that the hepatitis B vaccine is given to virtually every newborn in the hospital — many times without parents' consent — shortly after the child is born.

 Please carefully review the reward-to-benefit ratio well before your deliver.
 If you conclude like many concerned health care professionals, that subjecting all healthy newborns to hepatitis B vaccination within hours of birth is both risky and unnecessary and you decide it is not appropriate for your baby, you can amend the "consent for medical treatment" forms you sign upon entering the hospital before giving birth by writing on the form that you do not give consent for your baby's hepatitis B vaccination in the newborn nursery.
-You should let any nurses or other medical staff taking care of you and your baby that consent for the hepatitis B vaccine has not been given.
+You should then inform any nurses or other medical staff involved in the care of you and your baby that consent for the hepatitis B vaccine has not been given.

 However, there are reports that some newborns are being vaccinated in the newborn nursery against the parent's wishes.
 So it is a good idea to keep your newborn with you at all times or have a family member stay with the baby while in the hospital.